Surxe/DarkAndDarker-Exporter/README.md

 ### 4. Get Mapper File
 - Copies UE4SS files to game's DungeonCrawler/Binaries/Win64 directory
 - Sets up UE4SS AutoUSMAP mod in the Mods directory
-- Launches game in local mode with required parameters
+- Launches game with required arguments and `server=localhost` so that it does connect to DaD servers
 - Waits for UE4SS to hook into the process and generate mapping file
 - Monitors file generation with 120-second timeout
 - Checks file write access every 3 seconds with 30-second timeout